mindspore-ai/docs/docs/mindspore/migration_guide/source_en/api_mapping/pytorch_diff/logical_xor.md

 PyTorch: Computes the element-wise logical XOR of the given input tensors.
 Zeros are treated as `False` and nonzeros are treated as `True`.

-MindSpore: The input should be a bool or a tensor whose data type is bool.
+MindSpore: Computes the truth value of x1 XOR x2, element-wise.
+The input should be a bool or a tensor whose data type is bool.

 ## Code Example